|Weight||103kg (16st 3lb)|

 On February 1 2012, he signed a three-year contract with Bath Rugby and in the ten days that followed he was an unused bench replacement for England against Scotland at Murrayfield and then had his first experience at Test level as a five-minute replacement for Dylan Hartley in the 19-15 win over Italy at the Stadio Olimpico in Rome.

 He also played off the bench in the subsequent matches against Wales at Twickenham and France in Paris where he tore a shoulder muscle.
 He underwent an operation and was ruled out of England’s QBE International series in the autumn of 2012.
-His two subsequent caps were in Argentina last June.
+His subsequent caps were two in Argentina in June last year and three in New Zealand this summer.

-Rob was a Yorkshire Schools javelin champion and subsequently played rugby for England at every level from Uunder 16 to U21, first appearing in the oldest age group in the World Championship against Fiji in the summer of 2006.
+Rob was a Yorkshire Schools javelin champion and subsequently played rugby for England at every level from U16 to U21, first appearing in the oldest age group in the World Championship against Fiji in the summer of 2006.

 His other honours include being part of the Wasps A team that lifted their respective league title, winning a place in the club’s senior squad for 2007-08, together with a Heineken Cup try and man of the match award against the Scarlets at Adams Park.
 Playing for England U19 in the 2004 World Championship in South Africa was another highlight.